Death is inevitable and each individual is responsible for their own salvation:

 You also read about the renowned French scientist and scholar Dr. Maurice Bucaille, who was an atheist before discovering Islam and converting.
 How he argued in his book “The Bible, the Qur’an, and Science” that the Qur’an aligns with established scientific facts.
 How he also claimed that, in Islam, science and religion have always been closely intertwined.

-By becoming a Muslim, you’re not changing who you are; you’re simply adjusting!
-Becoming Muslim doesn’t mean adopting Arab culture or becoming Arab.
+By becoming a Muslim, you’re not changing who you are!
+You are simply adjusting!

 Islam began in the desert, with its message in the Arabic language, but its message is universal: “There is only One God.”

-One reason Islam spread so quickly is that it doesn’t seek to change people’s cultures.
-Instead, it embraces them, as long as they follow the core principles of Islam, like avoiding things such as alcohol, gambling, and other harmful behaviours for the well-being of individuals and society.
+Becoming Muslim doesn’t mean adopting Arab culture or becoming Arab.
+One reason Islam spread so quickly is that it doesn’t seek to erase people’s cultures; instead, it embraces them, as long as they align with the core principles of Islam, such as avoiding alcohol, gambling, and other harmful behaviours that endanger individuals and society.

 To become Muslim, you do not need to take a course or obtain a certificate.
-While many converts choose to declare their faith in a mosque or in the presence of others, witnesses are not necessary.
-However, it is recommended to have at least one witness, if possible, so that someone is aware of your decision to embrace Islam.
+While some people choose to declare their faith in a mosque or in the presence of others, witnesses are not necessary.
+However, it is recommended to have at least one witness, if possible, so that someone is aware of your decision to become Muslim.

 If you live in an area where there is no mosque, and you don’t know anyone who is Muslim, you can embrace Islam all by yourself, in the comfort of your home.

-To convert to Islam, all you need to do is recite the “Testimony of Faith” (Shahada) with the sincere intention to embrace Islam to become Muslim, solely for the sake of pleasing God, not for personal gain or to please others.
+To convert to Islam, all you need to do is to take your Shahada (the first Pillar of Islam) with the sincere intention to embrace Islam to become Muslim, solely for the sake of pleasing God, not for personal gain or to please others.

 First, say aloud in Arabic: “Ashhadu an la ilaha illa Allah, wa ashhadu anna Muhammadu rassul Allah.”

-Then, repeat in English (or your native language): “I bear witness that there is only one God, Allah (God in Arabic), and I bear witness that Muhammad is the messenger of Allah.”
+Then, repeat in English (or your native language): “I bear witness that there is only one God worthy of worship: Allah (God in Arabic) and I bear witness that Muhammad is the messenger of Allah.”
 Peace be upon him.

-After your declaration of faith, take a shower that symbolizes spiritual purification and the beginning of a new life as a Muslim.
-It also represents the wiping away of past sins and the start of a new life, a fresh slate with God, marking a commitment to live according to Islamic principles.
+After your declaration of faith, take a shower to symbolize spiritual purification and the start of your journey as a Muslim.
+This act represents the cleansing of past sins and marks a fresh slate with God, a commitment to live according to Islamic principles.

 A few things to know as a new Muslim: